controversial/wikipedia-map/README.md

 Single-clicking a node will highlight in blue the path back to the central node.
 ![](http://i.imgur.com/WyYP8LZ.png)

+# Cloning
+Note: If you want to clone this, you'll have to replace the `github-markdown.css` file with the file at the link, and you'll have to manually create the `libraries` folder.
+This repo is designed to reflect only the code that I've actually written, as much as possible.

 # How it works

 ### API